Arangeh/grpc-verify-example/README.md

 - `WARN`: Invalid requests, failed verifications
 - `ERROR`: Exceptions and errors

+## Related Projects

+- [grpc-sign-example](https://github.com/Arangeh/grpc-sign-example) - The companion Signer Service that signs SMS messages and sends them to this Verifier Service

 ## License

 This is a sample project for educational purposes.